RustClash Review

 For full transparency: this review pass was constrained by Cloudflare gating on both the homepage and the terms route.
 The corporate identity, brand-launch year, casino type, game count, welcome bonus, and affiliate code came.

-The geography list, redemption mechanics, and product structure came from fairness.gg and SweepsKings cross-checked against Trustpilot and the rustclash.us.com explainer mirror.
+The geography list, redemption mechanics, and product structure came from fairness.gg and SweepsKings cross-checked against public review-site and the rustclash.us.com explainer mirror.
 The corporate registration came from the Cyprus registry mirror.
-Honestly, I'd rather have read the live terms directly, and a future review pass should retest that path.
+I'd rather have read the live terms directly, and a future review pass should retest that path.
 I've personally lost more money in the broader skin-gambling category than I want to put in print, so I'm not pretending this category is anything other than a structurally negative-EV product.

 Things I did not personally verify on this pass: actual drop rates per case, current effective EV after free-case promos, real-world withdrawal speed in hours, KYC trigger threshold, and whether the operator runs an internal provably-fair page.